 I did my Graduation in Music and learnt more of it in Gandharva Vidhalaya, Delhi.
 After that I joined Triveni Kala Sangam where I got chance to learn from Shanti Veera Nand ji, a well known Classic singer.
 I also learnt music from Murli Dhar Jadhuri ji in Dehradun.

-As I told I started singing at a very early age and haven't stopped since.
+I started singing at a very early age and haven't stopped since.
 After learning music from so many Gurus, in the year 1997 I started singing as a professional singer.
 That time I was in Delhi when I gave my first audition in T-Series.
 Dinesh Uniyal ji gave me a break in his first Garhwali album Baand Rauteli.

 Till now I have sung for more than 600 albums for companies like T-Series, Rama, Neelam, Rami and lot many.
 I have sung these songs in Garhwali, Kumaoni, Jonsari, Himachali, Nepali, Awadhi, Bhojpuri, and in Hindi.